 Avoid mistakes by seeking the help of a legal professional who routinely handles visa applications.

-The Ohio immigration lawyers of Sam Shihab & Associates understand how difficult it can be to wait years to obtain a visa.
+The Ohio immigration lawyers of Shihab Burke, LLC, Attorneys At Law understand how difficult it can be to wait years to obtain a visa.
 With the assistance of our lawyers, you will not need to worry about whether you are taking the proper steps to reach your immigration goals.

 Our firm has offices located in Columbus and Dublin, Ohio, and Michigan, but we provide legal representation to clients nationwide.
-To speak with an Ohio immigration lawyer, contact Sam Shihab & Associates today by calling (866) 665-0001 or by completing an online form.
+To speak with an Ohio immigration lawyer, contact Shihab Burke, LLC, Attorneys At Law today by calling (866) 665-0001 or by completing an online form.